 CAT/Air America Oral History Interviews

-The following pages contain interview transcripts in Adobe (.PDF) format and interview sound recordings in Windows Media Audio (.WMA) or streaming .MP3 format.
+The following pages contain interview transcripts and audio recordings.
 In some instances there is one file but not the other.
-We are in the process of placing these materials online so check back often for updates.

 Marius Burke (USMC, Air America) Marius Burke served as a helicopter pilot with the United States Marine Corps from 1958-1963.
 He then joined Air America and served as a helicopter pilot in Southeast Asia until 1975.
 Marius was present during the last hours and participated in the evacuation of Saigon in April 1975.
 The first draft of the transcript of this interview is still being reviewed.
 Check back soon to view it online.